balinterdi/balinterdi.github.com/source/_posts/2014-02-18-readers-letters-making-an-ember-dot-js-component-even-better.markdown

 ### Give credit where credit is due

-This week's post was made possible by David, Ricardo and Tom.
+This week's post was made possible by [David][david-twitter], [Ricardo][ricardo-twitter] and [Tom][tom-twitter].
 Their insights made the star-rating component impeccable for which they deserve a huge "thank you!" from me.

 [david-twitter]: https://twitter.com/darkbaby123